Environmental resource management: Civil society

-Civil society comprises associations in which societies voluntarily organise themselves into and which represent a wide range of interests and ties.
+Civil society comprises associations in which societies voluntarily organise themselves and which represent a wide range of interests and ties.
 These can include community-based organisations, indigenous peoples' organisations and non-government organisations (NGOs).
 Functioning through strong public pressure, civil society can exercise their legal rights against the implementation of resource management plans, particularly land management plans.
 The aim of civil society in environmental resource management is to be included in the decision-making process by means of public participation.
 Public participation can be an effective strategy to invoke a sense of social responsibility of natural resources.

 Tools

-As with all management functions, effective management tools, standards and systems are required.
+As with all management functions, effective management tools, standards, and systems are required.
 An environmental management standard or system or protocol attempts to reduce environmental impact as measured by some objective criteria.
 The ISO 14001 standard is the most widely used standard for environmental risk management and is closely aligned to the European Eco-Management and Audit Scheme (EMAS).
 As a common auditing standard, the ISO 19011 standard explains how to combine this with quality management.

 Other environmental management systems (EMS) tend to be based on the ISO 14001 standard and many extend it in various ways: